lemessdavi/lemessdavi/README.md

 - **Backend Engineer at Soeltech** (Jul 2023 - Sep 2023): Developed backend solutions with Laravel/PHP and Node.js.
 - **Mobile Engineer at Soeltech** (Jul 2023 - Present): Built cross-platform apps using React Native and maintained legacy applications in Java and Swift.
 - **Lead Mobile Engineer at Soeltech** (Mar 2024 - Present): Leading mobile projects, implementing best practices, and ensuring app scalability and maintenance.

-Feel free to explore my GitHub repositories.
-If you have any questions or would like to collaborate, please reach out.
-I'm always open to new opportunities and exciting projects!